cultureandempire/cultureandempire.github.io/cande.md

 * We see academics like Dr Daniele Ganser, who know their history and are immune to this particular Narrative because they have seen so many like it.
 They look at events over the last twenty years and they see continuation of old patterns.

+* We have anti-patent and anti-copyright "extremists", like the Pirate Parties, the FFII (in part), the Pirate Bay and the many, many who took risks to share music and movies with other people.
+They know the law is unjust and wrong, and they have been providing elements of an anti-Narrative for years.

 These are the ice breakers, whose message is ignored, mocked, and rejected until it swells to a point where it can't be brushed aside as hysterical, crazy nonsense.
-Any single event is irrelevant.
+Any single thread or event is irrelevant.
 There is more than enough material to write a compelling anti-Narrative that fits the facts and cannot be broken.
 And it's this anti-Narrative that the early adopters take, and spread to the wider world.
 I consider the early adopters to be:

 * Other independent journalists, who find themselves flooded by intensely interesting stories that the mainstream press will not touch.
 It is irresistible, to print these stories.